AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Tokenization
 =====================

-When performing a search, the query is tokenized into terms.
 Tokenization is the process of breaking a string sequence into pieces called tokens using specific characters to delimit tokens.

+When performing a search, the user specified query is tokenized into search terms.

 The rules around how the query string is tokenized can affect the search results.
+Terms are delimited by spaces or by one or more punctuation characters followed by a space.

-Terms are extracted by spaces and trailing punctuation.
-Embedded punctuation does not trigger tokenization and is treated as one term.
+Punctuation follwed by other characters without space does not trigger tokenization and is treated as part of the term.

-Trailing punctuation is punctuation followed by a space.
-Embedded punctuation is punctuation surrounded by other characters without spaces.

-If your query has a wildcard after trailing punctuation, the wildcard and punctuation will not be tokenized and queried.
+If your query has a wildcard after trailing punctuation, neither is tokenized.
 To specifically search on a term that has trailing punctuation, enclose it in quotation marks to ensure the punctuation is part of the query.
 See examples below:

  Term | Tokenized Term